-Meanings Meanings of artery

-Meanings Notes Examples

-An arterial trunk: a single tube The most common in clinical use.
+Meanings of artery An arterial trunk: a single tube The most common in clinical use.
 The meaning of the word artery in injuries and operations is clearly a single tube, the trunk of the named artery, or trunk of the named arterial branch.
 A puncture wound of the femoral artery affects the femoral arterial trunk.
 A grafting into the popliteal artery is done into the popliteal arterial trunk.
 Occlusions of arteries are located by naming the trunk where the occlusion occurs.
 Occlusions may affect circulation beyond the trunk, however, collateral circulation often mitigates the effects.
 Thus, it is incorrect to interpret artery to mean the entire subtree in any of these usages.

-Meanings of artery An arterial tree organ There are only two complete arterial tree organs (the systemic arterial tree arising at the aortic valve, and the pulmonary arterial tree arising at the pulmonary valve) that are readily named as such.
+An arterial tree organ There are only two complete arterial tree organs (the systemic arterial tree arising at the aortic valve, and the pulmonary arterial tree arising at the pulmonary valve) that are readily named as such.
 They are seldom referred to by disorders or procedures.
-NA An arterial trunk, plus all its branches When modeling, it is challenging to differentiate when trunk vs. trunk plus branches is intended.
+NA An arterial trunk, plus all its branch es When modeling, it is challenging to differentiate when trunk vs. trunk plus branches is intended.
 NA